rutuja1302/PythonPrograms/README.md

 8. List Comprehensions - You are given three integers x, y and z representing the dimensions of a cuboid along with an integer n.
 Print a list of all possible coordinates given by (i,j,k) on a 3D grid where the sum of i+j+k is not equal to n.
 Here, 0<=i<=x ,0<=j<=y, 0<=k<=z.
 9. Reverse a string - Enter a string & the program will reverse it and print it out.
 10. Runner-Up Score - Given the participants' score sheet for your University Sports Day, you are required to find the runner-up score.
 You are given n scores.
 Store them in a list and find the score of the runner-up.
+11. Calculate Days - Consider a team meeting on the first friday of every month(of year 2020).
+Write a program to figure out what days that would be each month using calendar module.